 On top of regular blogs, discussion items and industry news (see latest), and useful tools (including our list of creditor email addresses for advisers to use during the Coronavirus pandemic) MALG historically issued briefing notes and guidelines/reports for members and the wider industry covering important issues relating to credit and personal debt.
 These are currently in the process of being updated and we are currently seeking support with funding new guidance on data protection and vulnerability for over-indebted customers.

 MALG also supports and shares other organisations’ research, guides, and tools but does not endorse these.

-MALG’s most prominent piece of work in recent years has been our mental health and debt guidelines, published in 2015, which is supplemented by supporting documents including the Debt and Mental Health Evidence Form (DMHEF), links to which can be found on the main page about the guidelines here.

-Later crawl | On top of regular blogs, discussion items and industry news (see latest), and useful tools (including our list of creditor email addresses for advisers to use during the Coronavirus pandemic) MALG historically issued briefing notes and guidelines/reports for members and the wider industry covering important issues relating to credit and personal debt.
-These are currently in the process of being updated and we are currently seeking support with funding new guidance on data protection and vulnerability for over-indebted customers.

-MALG also supports and shares other organisations’ research, guides, and tools but does not endorse these.

 MALG’s most prominent piece of work in recent years has been our mental health and debt guidelines, first published in 2007, which is supplemented by supporting documents including the Debt and Mental Health Evidence Form (DMHEF), links to which can be found on the main page about the guidelines here.